the-technat/terraform-aws-eks-full/README.md

 An opiniated Terraform monolith that deploys an EKS cluster including it's network and add-ons on the cluster for a full Kubernetes experience.

+## Usage

+Please don't use this module!
+It's highly opiniated and not meant for others to use.

 ## Design Decisions

 - Everything is deployed using Terraform